 Older antihistamines such as diphenhydramine (Benadryl, many generic versions) can make you drowsy.
 They can help if your allergy symptoms keep you up at night.
 During the day, people more commonly use long-acting non-sedating antihistamines, such as fexofenadine (Allegra) and loratadine (Claritin).
 You may need to work with your doctor to find the specific antihistamine that best relieves your symptoms with the fewest side effects.

-Prescription-strength corticosteroid nasal sprays are probably the most effective treatment for both seasonal and year-round allergic rhinitis.
-Examples include beclomethasone (Qvar), budesonide (Entocort), and fluticasone (Flonase).
+Corticosteroid nasal sprays are probably the most effective treatment for both seasonal and year-round allergic rhinitis.
+Examples include beclomethasone (QNSAL, Beconase), budesonide (Rhinocort), and fluticasone (Flonase).
 People with seasonal allergies should start the nasal corticosteroid spray a week or two before an expected rise in pollen counts.